Corbett O'Toole

 Corbett O'Toole (born 1951) is a disability rights activist.
 She had polio as a child.
 She ran the Disabled Women's Coalition office with Lynn Witt in the 1970s.
 She worked as a staff member at the Center for Independent Living in Berkeley from 1973 to 1976, and as a staff member for the Disability Rights and Education Fund (DREDF) from 1980 to 1983.

-On April 5, 1977, a hundred fifty disabled people stormed into the federal Department of Health, Education, and Welfare building demanding for disability people to be included in the 504 section.
-O'Toole was a participant in the 504 sit in which lasted for twenty-five days, and it ended in success.
-Of the protest, she said, "At that time in history, there was simply no access no right to an education, no public transit.
+On April 5, 1977, 150 disability rights activists stormed into the federal Department of Health, Education, and Welfare building demanding for the disability community to be included in the 504 section.
+O'Toole was a participant in the 504 Sit-in, which lasted for twenty-five days, and ended in success.
+Of the protest, she said, "At that time in history, there was simply no access: no right to an education, no public transit.
 You couldn't get into a library or city hall, much less a courtroom".
-In the protest, there were many groups who helped contribute to the success of the Sit In such as the Black Panther Party.
+In the protest, there were many groups who helped contribute to the success of the Sit-in, such as the Black Panther Party.
 This organization had provided the disability community free food during their protest, which showed their support for the disability rights movement.
 O'Toole was able to contribute to the law which provided aid and assistance to the disability community.

 In 1980 she established The National Disabled Women's Educational Equity Project in Berkeley, California.
 Based at DREDF, the Project administered the first national survey on disability and gender and conducted the first national Conference on Disabled Women's Educational Equity held in Bethesda, Maryland.

 She organized and helped organize the Disabled Women's Symposium, which preceded the Fourth World Conference on Women in Beijing (1995); the International Conferences on Parents with Disabilities and Their Families (1997; 2002); Funding All Women: Including Women and Girls with Disabilities (1999); and the world's first conference on being Queer and Disabled (2002).
 She also organized a first-ever briefing for California state legislators on issues of girls and young women with disabilities, in collaboration with the Center for Women Policy Studies (2003).

 On December 4, 2003, she received a "Woman of Valor" award from Educational Equity Concepts.

 In 2016 her book Fading Scars: My Queer Disability History was nominated in the category of LGBT Nonfiction for the 28th Annual Lambda Literary Awards.

 She is openly lesbian and adopted a daughter from Japan.